mrxk/dev-env/README.md

 Available Commands:
-  build       Build a dev-env image in the current directory connect     Start or connect to a dev-env container in the current directory help        Help about any command init        Initialize a dev-env in the current directory rm          Remove a dev-env container in the current directory rmi         Destroy a dev-env container and image in the current directory rmr         Remove a run dev-env container in the current directory rmri        Destroy a run dev-env container and image in the current directory run         Run a command via bash in a dev-env container in the current directory
+  build       Build a dev-env image in the current directory connect     Start or connect to a dev-env container in the current directory exec        Exec a command via bash in a spawned dev-env container in the current directory help        Help about any command init        Initialize a dev-env in the current directory rm          Remove a dev-env container in the current directory rmi         Remove a dev-env container and its associated image in the current directory rmr         Remove a run dev-env container in the current directory rmri        Remove a run dev-env container and its associated image in the current directory rms         Remove a spawn dev-env container in the current directory rmsi        Remove a spawn dev-env container and its associated image in the current directory run         Run a command via bash in a dev-env container in the current directory spawn       Spawn a detached dev-env container in the current directory

 Flags:
   -e, --env string   environment to use (default "main")